yasirshah-analyst/grade8-hidden-problem-analysis/Readme.md

-# 📚 Diagnosing a Hidden Academic Failure Before It Spreads
+# Diagnosing a 0% Pass Rate: Isolating Two Hidden Problems Inside One Grade's Exam Results

 ## Executive Summary

-A school's overall exam results looked healthy, but the blended pass rate was hiding a serious problem concentrated in one grade.
+**The business question.** A school's overall exam results looked healthy at a glance, but a single blended pass rate can hide a real, localized problem underneath it.
+This project investigates whether such a hidden issue exists in the school's exam results — and if so, exactly where it lives, why it's happening, and what different stakeholders should do about it.

 The goal of this project was to find out where the problem was, whether it was caused by a teacher, section, subject, or time period, and what the school should do about it.

-The analysis found two different problems hiding inside one number:
+**Trade-offs and assumptions.** This project uses a synthetic dataset generated with the assistance of the DeepSeek AI platform for portfolio and learning purposes — the data is synthetic, but the analysis was designed to simulate a realistic school performance investigation.
+The findings identify patterns and likely areas for investigation; they do not prove the underlying causal mechanism.
+The Grade 8 Mathematics findings support investigating curriculum and assessment design, but confirming either as the root cause would need additional information, and the English findings would need student-level and classroom data to confirm a specific cause.
+The data tells us where to investigate — it does not automatically tell us why the problem exists.

+**Key insights.**

+1. **The overall result hid a Grade 8 problem.** School-level results looked healthy, but breaking down by grade showed the problem concentrated entirely in Grade 8 — Grades 7 and 9 showed no such pattern.
-- **Grade 8 Mathematics**: 0% pass rate across every teacher, section, and month — ruling out a single teacher or section as the cause and pointing toward a broader curriculum or assessment issue.
+2. **Grade 8 Mathematics: 0% pass rate, no exceptions.** Failed across all teachers, all sections, all months — ruling out a single-teacher or single-section explanation and pointing to a curriculum or assessment-level issue.
-- **Grade 8 English**: poor results concentrated in specific sections.
-The results appeared to show a monthly pattern at first, but each month's exam actually represented a different section — the apparent time trend was a section effect in disguise.
-Treating both problems as having the same cause would have led to the wrong fix for at least one of them.
+3. **Grade 8 English: a section-specific problem, not a subject-wide one.** Section B passed at 100%; Sections A and C performed far worse — suggesting something specific to those sections, not English instruction generally.
+4. **The apparent English "monthly trend" was a confound.** Month and Section were entangled in the exam schedule — each month's exam represented only one section — so a simple month-over-month comparison would have produced a misleading conclusion.
+After separating the two variables, Section was the real driver, not Month.

 **Key Recommendations**